buraksezer/olric/README.md

 Members propagates their birthdate(Unix timestamp in nanoseconds) to the cluster.
 The coordinator is the oldest member in the cluster.
 If the coordinator leaves the cluster, the second oldest member gets elected as the coordinator.

-Olric has a component called **fsck** which is responsible for keeping underlying data structures consistent:
+Olric has a component called **rebalancer** which is responsible for keeping underlying data structures consistent:

 * Works on every node,
 * When a node joins or leaves, the cluster coordinator pushes the new partition table.
-Then, fsck goroutine runs immediately and moves the partitions and backups to their new hosts,
+Then, the **rebalancer** runs immediately and moves the partitions and backups to their new hosts,
-* Merges fragmented partitions,
+* Merges fragmented partitions.
-* Runs at background periodically and repairs partitions i.e. creates new backups if required.

 Partitions have a concept called **owners list**.
 When a node joins or leaves the cluster, a new primary owner may be assigned by the coordinator.
 At any time, a partition may have one or more partition owners.
 If a partition has two or more owners, this is called **fragmented partition**.
 The last added owner is called **primary owner**.
 Write operation is only done by the primary owner.
 The previous owners are only used for read and delete.

 When you read a key, the primary owner tries to find the key on itself, first.
 Then, queries the previous owners and backups, respectively.
 The delete operation works the same way.

-The data(distributed map objects) in the fragmented partition is moved slowly to the primary owner by **fsck** goroutine.
+The data(distributed map objects) in the fragmented partition is moved slowly to the primary owner by the **rebalancer**.
 Until the move is done, the data remains available on the previous owners.
-DMap methods use this list to query data on the cluster.
+The DMap methods use this list to query data on the cluster.

-*Please note that, 'multiple partition owners' is an undesirable situation and the fsck component is designed to fix that in a short time.*
+*Please note that, 'multiple partition owners' is an undesirable situation and the **rebalancer** component is designed to fix that in a short time.*

-When you call **Start** method of Olric, it starts a few background services with a TCP server.

 ### Consistency and Replication Model

-[Olric is an AP product](https://en.wikipedia.org/wiki/CAP_theorem), which employs the combination of primary-copy and [optimistic replication](https://en.wikipedia.org/wiki/Optimistic_replication) techniques.
+**Olric is an AP product** in the context of [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which employs the combination of primary-copy and [optimistic replication](https://en.wikipedia.org/wiki/Optimistic_replication) techniques.
 With optimistic replication, when the partition owner receives a write or delete operation for a key, applies it locally, and propagates it to backup owners.

 This technique enables Olric clusters to offer high throughput.
 However, due to temporary situations in the system, such as network failure, backup owners can miss some updates and diverge from the primary owner.
 If a partition owner crashes while there is an